 Tesfaye S, Boulton AJ, Dyck PJ, et al; Toronto Diabetic Neuropathy Expert Group.
 Diabetic neuropathies: update on definitions, diagnostic criteria, estimation of severity, and treatments.
 Diabetes Care.
 2010 Oct;33(10):2285-93. doi: 10.2337/dc10-1303.
 Review.
 Erratum in: Diabetes Care.
 2010 Dec;33(12):2725.
 PubMed PMID: 20876709; PubMed Central PMCID: PMC2945176.

 1. Diabetic peripheral neuropathy: The most frequent type of diabetic neuropathy.
 Up to 50% of patients may be asymptomatic.
-The most common symptoms include paresthesia and dysesthesia of the hands and feet, neuropathic pain (burning, lancinating, tingling, or shooting), painful muscle cramps and acute pain attacks, superficial and deep sensory deficits, muscle weakness, hyporeflexia or areflexia, trophic changes, and autonomic disturbances.
+The most common symptoms include paresthesia and dysesthesia of the hands and feet, neuropathic pain (burning, lancinating, tingling, or shooting), painful muscle cramps and acute pain attacks, superficial and deep sensory deficits (hyperalgesia or allodynia), muscle weakness, hyporeflexia or areflexia, trophic changes, and autonomic disturbances.
 The symptoms are chronic, not related to exercise, and usually worsen at night.
 The loss of protective sensation indicates the presence of distal sensorimotor polyneuropathy, which is considered a risk factor for diabetic foot ulceration.
 If this is not recognized and if preventive foot care is not implemented, patients are at risk for injuries to their insensate feet.
 Diabetic peripheral neuropathy has also been strongly associated with falls and fractures.

 a) Small-fiber function: Pinprick and temperature sensation.

 b) Large-fiber function: Vibration perception, ankle reflex, and proprioceptive sensation.